apache/flink/docs/dev/connectors/cassandra.md

 ### Configurations

-Flink's Cassandra sink are created by using the static CassandraSink.addSink(DataStream<IN> input) method.
+Flink's Cassandra sink is created by using the static CassandraSink.addSink(DataStream<IN> input) method.
 This method returns a CassandraSinkBuilder, which offers methods to further configure the sink, and finally `build()` the sink instance.

 The following configuration methods can be used: